Extensions Developer Rig

 - Select a folder on your filesystem for your project files.

 - Click Next.
-The code is pulled in and a final Create New Project setup screen appears, indicating your project was created.
+The code is pulled in from Github and a final Create New Project setup screen appears, indicating your project was created.

-- To proceed, click Get Started.
+- Click Get Started.
 The Project Details page appears; see below for details.

-The rig has several tabbed pages to assist your development process and run your project.
+The rig has several tabbed pages to assist you.

-The rig can host your frontend files and your extension backend if it’s running locally.
-To do this, click Host with Rig under Front-end Host Command and/or click Activate under Run your back-end service locally with the Developer Rig.
+The rig can host your frontend and backend if it’s running locally.
+To do this, click Run Front End under Front-end Host Command and/or click Run Back End under Run your back-end service locally with the Developer Rig.